techyporcupine/portfolio-site/content/equipment.md

 ## Software:

-Main OS: NixOS running on both my laptop and server, my laptop config is linked [here!](https://github.com/techyporcupine/nixos-config)
+Main OS: NixOS running on both my laptop and server, my config is linked [here!](https://github.com/techyporcupine/nixos-config)

 Desktop Enviroment/Windowing Manager: Sway, my config is written in Nix and also in my NixOS config repo!